supershaneski/chatgpt-with-image-sample/README.md

 - The parameter will be in the form of a file object, similar to other APIs.
 - It should support the use of multiple files.

-Based on these, calling the Chat Completion API perhaps would look like this:
+So calling the Chat Completion API might look like this:
 ```javascript
 const completion = await openai.chat.completions.create({
     messages: [{ role: "system", content: "You are a helpful assistant." }],